+Members Composition

-At least four members who are elected by the Supervisory Board
+Shannon A. Johnston (Chair; since 18 May 2022) • At least four members who are elected by the Supervisory Board

+■ Karl-Heinz Flöther (Chair; Responsibilities

-- Supports the Supervisory Board in meeting its supervisory duties with respect to the information technology used to execute the Group's business strategy and with respect to information security - Advises on IT strategy and architecture - Oversees monitoring of technological innovations, the provision of IT services, the technical performance and stability of IT systems, operational IT risks, and information security services and risks
+until 18 May 2022) Supports the Supervisory Board in meeting its supervisory duties with respect to the information technology used to execute the Group's business strategy and with respect to information security Advises on IT strategy and architecture

+■ Markus Beck1 (since 4 March 2022)

+■ Andreas Gottschling

+■ Achim Karle11(until 4 March 2022) Oversees monitoring of technological innovations, the provision of IT services, the technical performance and stability of IT systems, operational IT risks, and information security services and

+■ Peter Sack 1

+■ Charles Stonehill risks

+■ Daniel Vollstedt1)

+Members Composition

-Chairman's Committee Members Composition Martin Jetter (Chair) Chaired by the Chair of the Supervisory Board ■ Nadine Absenger 1 ■Deputy Chair of the Supervisory Board as well as one shareholder representative and one ■ Markus Beck 1 (since 8 December 2021) employee representative who are elected by the Supervisory Board Clara-Christina Streit Responsibilities
+Martin Jetter (Chair) Chaired by the Chair of the Supervisory Board

+■ Markus Beck 1 Deputy Chair of the Supervisory Board as well as one shareholder representative and one

+■ Prof. Dr Nadine Brandl 1 employee representative who are elected by the Supervisory Board

+Clara-Christina Streit

+Responsibilities

+■ Time-sensitive affairs